mkorpela/overrides/README.rst

 Usage
 -----

-Use ``@overrides`` to indicate that a subclass method should override a superclass method.
+Use ``@override`` to indicate that a subclass method should override a superclass method.

 .. code-block:: python

-    from overrides import overrides
+    from overrides import override

     class SuperClass: